hayes/pothos/docs/guide/writing-plugins.md

 GiraphQL specific properties.
 These properties include `graphqlKind` to indicate what kind of graphql type the config object is for, `giraphQLOptions`, which contains all the options passed in to the schema builder when creating the type or field.

+If your plugin needs to add additional types or fields to the schema it should do this in the `beforeBuild` hook.
+Any types added to the schema after this, may not be included correctly.
+Plugins should also account for the fact that a new instance of the plugin will be created each time the schema is called, so any types or fields added the the schema should only be applied once (per schema), even if multiple instances of the plugin are created.
+The help with this, there is a `runUnique` helper on the base plugin class, which accepts a key, and a callback, and will only run a callback once per schema for the given key.

 ## Use cases